j-kly/REAscripts/README.md

 # REAscripts
-Scripts to speed up your spatial audio workflow
+Scripts to speed up your spatial audio workflow in Reaper

 HOA_stems2encoder.lua
 This script allows you to automatically route X number of stem tracks to an ambisonic encoder track using mono sends.